lxsmnsyc/scoped-model/packages/swr-graph-state/README.md

 Upon creation, the function returns not a node, but an interface that provides a way to mutate and revalidate the cache:

-- `node`: The graph node instance created.
-- `resource`: The graph node resource derived from the created graph node.
+- `resource`: The fetching graph node resource.
 - `mutate(data: T, shouldRevalidate = true)`: Synchronously mutates the cache.
 May sychronously revalidate the cache.
 - `trigger(shouldRevalidate = true)`: Sychronously revalidates the cache.